-In defining "institution of higher education," it is further recognized that many foreign institutions prepare psychologists for professional practice, and provision should be made to accommodate them in Board regulations.
+In defining "institution of higher education," it is further recognized that many foreign institutions prepare ~~psychologists~~psychology professionals for professional practice, and provision should be made to accommodate them in Board regulations.

-Psychological services should be described adequately and specified in order to identify clearly the areas of psychological services, provided to individuals, groups of individuals, or organizations, that require qualified and sound professional psychology practice.
-There can be a legitimate use for technology-supported services, such as electronic or telephonic means.
-All such activities must operate according to appropriate APA Ethical guidelines and Board regulations.
+Psychological services should be described adequately and specified in order to identify clearly the areas of psychological services, provided to individuals, groups of individuals, or organizations, that require licensure to ensure qualified and sound professional psychology practice. ~~There can be a legitimate use for technology supported services, such as electronic or telephonic means.~~ All such activities must operate according to current appropriate Ethical Standards of the APA Ethical Principles of Psychologists and Code of Conduct known as the APA Ethics Code ~~APA Ethical guidelines~~ and Board regulations.